Tesfatsion-Gudeta/MyJournal/README.md

 - **Create,Edit and Delete Entries**: create new journal entries, edit existing ones and Remove journal entries that are no longer needed.
 - **Search Functionality**: Quickly find specific journal entries by searching for titles or keywords within the journal content.
 - **User-Friendly Interface**: The app features a clean and straightforward design, making it easy to write, manage, and navigate your journal entries.

+  ## Technologies Used

+- **Java Programming Language**: The app is developed using Java, widely-used programming language for Android development.

+- **Room Database**: Utilized for local data storage.

+- **Encrypted SharedPreferences**: Used to securely store and manage the passcode for password protection.